Samsung/tizen-docs/docs/platform/porting/recovery.md

 `/opt/usr`) below the `/system` directory.
 The script starts a shell on the serial console and launches the `system-recovery` program.

-4. The `system-recovery` program search `tizen-recovery.img` from removable storage.
-`tizen-recovery.img` has compressed partition image and config file.
+4. The `system-recovery` program searches the removable storage for `tizen-recovery.img` which has the compressed partition image and config file.
-`tizen-recovery.img` is found from removable storage, `system-recovery` program decompress `tizen-recovery.img` and dump partition image to appropicate block with config file.
+The `system-recovery` program decompress `tizen-recovery.img`, and dumps the partition image to the appropriate block with config file.

 ## Adding New Files to the `ramdisk-recovery` Partition